 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Exhibit an understanding of learning and teaching theory.
 2 Investigate and evaluate approaches to pedagogical engagement, including the use of ICTs, in diverse learning contexts.
 3 Critique a range of professional and scholarly research documents relating to pedagogy.
 4 Demonstrate the ability to create innovative integrated unit and lesson plans with due consideration of internal (constructive) and external (curriculum and/or relevant accreditation) alignment and pedagogical process.
-5 Develop a professional eportfolio, including a diverse pedagogical repertoire.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies